-The Floodplain Risk Management Study includes an investigation of possible options for the management of flood risk in the area.
-These included structural works such as drainage upgrades, as well as planning measures and SES-related actions.
+The Floodplain Risk Management Study also included an investigation of possible options for the management of flood risk in the area.
+These included structural works such as drainage and culvert upgrades, as well as planning measures and SES-related actions.
 The measures were assessed for their ability to reduce flood risk while also considering their economic, social and environmental impact.
 A multi-criteria matrix assessment was used to directly compare the options.
-Of the options investigated, 8 were recommended for implementation, with a priority assigned to each.
-The options are outlined in Table 2.
+Of the seven flood mitigation options considered, none offered any reduction in over-floor damages and hence have not been included for implementation.
+Two property modification measures and one response modification measure were however included, as shown in Table 2.